Donald Trump’s Priority Is ‘Fake News Trophy’: Is He A Threat To Freedom Of The Press?

 A prime example is happening now, as Trump had previously revealed that the Access Hollywood tape was real and he apologized for it.
 Now, he’s saying that it may have been faked.
 News outlets are present to ensure that people get the truth, regardless of whether it’s CNN or Fox News.
 To remove this discussion and critical angle is a violation of freedom of speech.

-President Donald Trump is returning from a weekend vacation, where he celebrated Thanksgiving with his family.
+President Donald Trump is returning from a weekend vacation where he celebrated Thanksgiving with his family.

 [Featured Image by Kevin Dietsch-Pool/Getty Images]